Technical Article

 You can access most of them with Pruna AI ;)

-We first start by comparing the quality of the compressed models to identify the best performing compression algorithms.
-In particular, we compute the perplexity results on WikiText-2 and perplexity on PTB for different quantization methods with 8000 and 128 context length for the Meta-Llama-3-8B model.
-The benefit of 128 context length is that it requires a way less memory to store the Key Value cache.
+We first start by comparing the quality of the compressed models to identify the best-performing compression algorithms.
+In particular, we compute the perplexity results on WikiText-2 and the perplexity on PTB for different quantization methods with context lengths of 8000 and 128 for the Meta-Llama-3-8B model.
+The benefit of 128 context length is that it requires much less memory to store the Key Value cache.

 Key takeaways are that:

-Not all compression methods are equivalent, with HQQ often working the best.
+Not all compression methods are equivalent, with HQQ often yielding the best results.

-Preprocessing steps like Hadamard rotations do not guarantee higher performance.
+Preprocessing steps, such as Hadamard rotations, do not guarantee higher performance.

-It is possible to achieve quality predictions comparable to the base model with 4 bits.
+It is possible to achieve predictions of comparable quality to the base model with 4 bits.

-Larger context length is critical to achieve higher prediction quality.
-Indeed, For both wikitext and PTB, perplexity results are significantly lower with 8000 context length compared to 128 context length.
+A larger context length is critical to achieving higher prediction quality.
+Indeed, for both wikitext and PTB, perplexity results are significantly lower with an 8000 context length compared to a 128 context length.

-In addition to the perplexity which indicates the quality results, we also measure the throughput with the number of Tokens per Second and the Time To First Token.
+In addition to the perplexity, which indicates the quality of the results, we also measure the throughput using the number of Tokens per Second and the Time To First Token.

 A100: